bluntchann/bluntchann/README.md

 ### 🧠 What I'm Learning / Building

 - Building CI/CD pipelines using Jenkins & GitHub Actions
-- Deploying containerized applications with Docker & Kubernetes
+- Deploying containerized applications with Docker
 - Working with AWS EC2, S3, RDS, Route53, and IAM
-- Automating infrastructure with Terraform & Ansible
+-  Learning Automatiion infrastructure with Terraform
 - Monitoring and logging tools for DevOps
 - Web apps with Django + React + NGINX